zarf-dev/proposals/0048-schema-update-process/README.md

 Once support is dropped for an API version, the interface will remove its associated reader.

+SDK users will be able to create a package accessor with using a function `GetPackageAccessor(<latest-api-version>.Package) PackageAccessor` which will turn the latest API version into a package accessor.

 ### Package Layout

 `PackageLayout` is the handle SDK users receive from `LoadPackage`.
 It currently exposes a public, mutable `Pkg v1alpha1.ZarfPackage` field.
 This will be changed to an unexported field of the internal superset type.
 Reads will happen through the `PackageAccessor` accessors and mutations will go through methods instead of direct field access.